noomorph/vimium/README.md

 1.38 (09/08/2012)

-- `O` now opens Vomnibar results in a new tab. `B` does the same for bookmarks only.
-- Add a browser icon to quickly add sites to Vimium's exclude list.
+- Add a browser icon to quickly add sites to VIMtage's exclude list.
 - Restyle options page.
 - `gi` now launches a new mode that allows the user to tab through the input elements on the page.
 - Bugfixes.

-1.37 (07/07/2012)

-- Select the first result by default in Vomnibar tab and bookmark modes.

-1.36 (07/07/2012)

-- 'b' brings up a bookmark-only Vomnibar.
-- Better support for some bookmarklets.

 1.35 (07/05/2012)

 - Bugfixes.

-1.34 (07/03/2012)

-- A bugfix for bookmarklets in Vomnibar.

-1.33 (07/02/2012)

-- A Vomnibar, which allows you to open sites from history, bookmarks, and tabs using Vimium's UI.
-Type "o" to try it.

 1.32 (03/05/2012)